-Almost all origination was carried out by Crédit Foncier until the 1st quarter of 2019.
-Compagnie de Financement Foncier now mainly acquires loans from other Groupe BPCE credit institutions.
+Almost all origination was carried out by Crédit Foncier until the first quarter of 2019.
+Compagnie de Financement Foncier now acquires loans (currently only SSPs) from other Groupe BPCE credit institutions.
 The operating method for selecting loans was adjusted accordingly.